British-Library-Technical-Services/Documentation/docs/AVSIPGEN/post-transfer_tasks.md

 ## 1. How to Swap Sides

-In certain circumstances it will be necessary to change the existing Physical Structure in a SIP.
+In certain situations it will be necessary to change the existing Physical Structure in a SIP.
 The following guide outlines the steps to swap files between Sides:

 1. Search the item Shelfmark(s) in the **Pickup SIP** search box